david-mangena/isPalindrome/README.md

 On your terminal run the program with the follow command ```python isPalindrome.py```

 ## Positive testing
-The program will prompt you to enter string, enter below given dataset for positive testing.
+The program will prompt you to enter string, enter below given valid dataset for positive testing.

 ## Negative testing
 For negative test enter any string, word, phrase, number or sequence of words that does not reads the same backward as forward.